-Revolutionary Technology Breakthrough: INSIGHT Set to Transform Quantum Computing! - YaNoticias
+Revolutionary Technology Breakthrough: INSIGHT Set to Transform Quantum Computing! - YANoticias

 - Achieves detection sensitivity 16 dB below traditional limits, significantly advancing quantum computing and photonics.

-- Utilizes silicon nitride photonic integrated circuits (SiN PICs) to minimize the size, weight, and power requirements of quantum technologies.
+- Utilises silicon nitride photonic integrated circuits (SiN PICs) to minimise the size, weight, and power requirements of quantum technologies.

 - Employs a photonic molecule that enhances compactness and efficiency, facilitating advanced quantum networks.